 With over 35 facilities offering care throughout New Zealand, we are one of New Zealand’s largest and most established providers of aged care.

 Oceania actively seeks to positively influence the future of our aging community, so we actively engage with aged care stakeholders.
 We also belong to the Retirement Association of New Zealand and the Aged Care Association.

 Dementia care specialists

 We are a leading provider of dementia care in New Zealand.
 Our staff receive specialist training in dementia, so they understand how to help and support dementia-affected residents and their families.

 Keeping our residents as active, mobile, and independent as possible, is a priority for us.
 We do this by running appropriate exercise programmes, arranging access to physiotherapy when it’s needed and encouraging plenty of movement throughout the day.

 We’ve separated our clinical roles from operational roles, so the people who care for you only need to focus on your needs.
 Someone else will fix the drains.

 Effective disaster recovery

-If a crisis occurs – such as an earthquake or flood – the fact that we’re in 48 New Zealand locations with more than 3,000 staff means we have the capacity to find alternative homes for all of our residents.
+If a crisis occurs – such as an earthquake or flood – the fact that we’re in over 40 New Zealand locations with more than 3,000 staff means we have the capacity to find alternative homes for all of our residents.